raylutz/audit-engine-docsite/docs/user-guide/glossary.md

         * Upload the ballot images and CVRs to AuditEngine.
         * Run Phase 1 (Metadata Analysis), but <span style="text-decoration:underline;">skip Phase 2 (Mapping)</span> and move directly to Phase 3 (Vote Extraction) and 4 (Comparison and reporting).
 Assuming there are no issues, these phases can be run within a day.

     * If a **Verification Phase** is to be used by the jurisdiction, the precincts (or batches) are selected using rolls of ten-sided dice from a list of precincts (or batches).
+Weighting the batches by the count of ballots in them may be appropriate if there are some batches with significantly more or fewer ballots than the average.
 Then the precincts (or batches) are pulled, and without breaking seals from storage, are brought to a secure location where the boxes are opened and the ballots scanned using non-voting system scanners and with public observation.
 The stages of the Verification Phase include extracting the metadata from the scanned images, and performing extraction, and then comparing the result on an aggregated basis.

+* **Paper-Centric Workflow**
+  Some jurisdictions may wish to primarily rescan paper ballots in a machine-assisted audit, and simultaneously conduct a ballot-image audit.
+For example, if existing regulations specifies that there be a review of 3% of the paper ballots and it is allowed to use non-voting system scanners and software to produce an independent result, except for the scanning process itself, AuditEngine can be used in this workflow.
+The same procedures would be used in the Cooperative Workflow regarding the use of the LAT ballot images and LAT CVR data to configure AuditEngine, and to cover all ballots, the voting system images can be used.

 <h3 id="write-in">Write-in</h3>